State lawmakers react to Buffalo shooting

 Speaker Carl Heastie is also called for legislative changes.

-I’m told Governor Hochul is expected to unveil legislation to close loopholes in gun safety laws on Tuesday.
+NEWS10 was told Governor Kathy Hochul is expected to unveil legislation to close loopholes in gun safety laws on Tuesday.